 One of the main advantages of monolith applications is performance, microservices have relative ease of development and speed of delivery.

 In the case of a serverless infrastructure, we take that infrastructure that Cloud Service Providers offer us and connect those services that already have some kind of logic.
 You write a function that takes what came to the web server and places it somewhere in the database or somewhere else and we build a lot of these little bridges.
 Our application now is a grid of small pieces.
-Smaller than microservice because microservice approach requires as to have a completely separate such resources as persistent storage, queues, etc. This way, the code is not the backbone of the application but is a glue that binds the various infrastructure components.
+Smaller than microservice because the microservice approach requires as to have completely separate such resources as persistent storage, queues, etc. This way, the code is not the backbone of the application but is a glue that binds the various infrastructure components.

 Not every application is suitable for Serverless architecture.
 This thing won't become a standard, it's not the next step in technology, it's not a holy grail, but it still has a very, very good niche that it fills.
 Fail cheap is what competitively "sells" Serverless.
 I don't need as many resources to test an idea as I would need to deploy a small cluster of VMs.
 Speed is not the most important factor here.